Lead Service Line Replacement

 - Does La Grange Park’s water have lead in it?
 To ensure that tap water is safe to drink, the EPA has regulations that limit the amount of certain contaminants in water provided by public water systems.
 As a result, the Village of La Grange Park regularly tests its water for lead, bacteria, and other regulated contaminants.
 The Village can report that no lead contaminant level violations were recorded during 2021.

 - How do I know if I have lead in my water?
-First, test to see if your home has a lead service line by following these instructions.
-If you have lead pipes, or if you see signs of corrosion (frequent leaks, rust-colored water), you may want to have your water tested.
+First, If you have lead pipes, or if you see signs of corrosion (frequent leaks, rust-colored water), you may want to have your water tested.
 Testing is the only way to confirm if lead is present or absent because you cannot see, taste, or smell lead in water.
 You can test your water using an at-home test kit or for more accurate results, ordering a test kit from a state-certified laboratory.
-To obtain a booklet of qualified laboratories, call the Illinois Environmental Protection Agency’s Division of Laboratories at 217-782-6455 or visit the IEPA website to view accredited laboratories.
+To obtain a booklet of qualified laboratories, call the Illinois Environmental Protection Agency’s Division of Laboratories at 217-782-6455 or to view accredited laboratories.

 - If I have a lead service line, how can I reduce my exposure to lead in my drinking water?
 The best step you can take is to have your home’s lead service lines replaced.
 However, you can take action to reduce the amount of lead in your drinking water and minimize your potential for exposure by following the below recommendations from the American Water Works Association:

 - Run your water to flush out lead.
 If water hasn’t been used for several hours, run the water for three to five minutes to clear most of the lead from the water.